 It is important to note that the state provides affordable housing and community development through a variety of programs, many of which are funded through agency resources or state and federal appropriations.
-In Federal Fiscal Year (FFY) 2023, Minnesota Housing alone reserved/committed funds to assist over 27,000 households with rent assistance, down payment and first mortgage financing, home improvement financing, homebuyer education, the rehabilitation or construction of affordable rental housing, and other assistance (not including nearly 28,000 units of Section 8 housing for which Minnesota Housing administers the housing assistance contract).
-In addition, the COVID Emergency Rental Assistance Program (RentHelpMN) assisted nearly 150 households and the COVID Homeowner Assistance Fund (HomeHelpMN) assisted over 85,000 households through September 30, 2023.
-Additional information about other housing and community development may be obtained through Minnesota Housing, DEED and DHS.
+In Federal Fiscal Year (FFY) 2024, Minnesota Housing alone reserved/committed funds to assist almost 40,000 households with rent assistance, down payment and first mortgage financing, home improvement financing, homebuyer education, the rehabilitation or construction of affordable rental housing, and other assistance (not including over 34,000 units of Section 8 housing for which Minnesota Housing administers the housing assistance contract).
+In addition, 5,800 households were assisted with COVID Emergency Rental Assistance - Targeted Assistance funds.